Alex Trebek

 $75M

-Pat Sajak earned $500M from one show but ended with the same $75M as Trebek, revealing how even game show titans lose fortunes to taxes and lifestyle.
+Pat Sajak earned $500M from Wheel of Fortune alone but ended with the same $75M net worth as Alex Trebek, revealing how tenure doesn't equal wealth when taxes and lifestyle eat the difference.

 Alex Trebek's Revenue